Sequence Risk's Impact on Your Retirement Money

 Sequence Risk Is Somewhat Like Dollar Cost Averaging in Reverse

 A sequence of returns risk is somewhat the opposite of dollar cost averaging.
-With dollar cost averaging you invest regularly and buy more shares when investments are down (in which case a negative sequence of returns early on works to your benefit as you buy more shares).
-But when you are taking income, you are selling regularly, not buying.
+With dollar cost averaging, you invest regularly and buy more shares when investments are down.
+In this case, a negative sequence of returns early on works to your benefit as you buy more shares.
+But when you're taking income, you're selling regularly, not buying.
 You need to have a plan in place to make sure you aren’t forced to sell too many shares when investments are down.

 Protecting Yourself From Sequence Risk

-Because of sequence risk plugging a simple rate of return into an online retirement planning tool is not an effective way to plan for retirement.
-The online tool assumes you earn that same return each year.
+Because of sequence risk, it's not an effective way to plan for retirement by plugging a simple rate of return into an online retirement planning tool, which assumes you earn that same return each year.
 A portfolio doesn't work that way.
-You can invest the exact same way and during one twenty year period you might earn 10% plus returns, and in a different twenty year time period you would earn 4% returns.
+You can invest the exact same way, and during one 20-year period, you might earn 10% plus returns, and in a different 20-year time period, you'd earn 4% returns.

 Average returns don't work either.
-Half the time returns will be below average.
+Half the time, returns will be below average.
 Do you want a retirement plan that only works half the time?
-A better option than using averages is to use a lower return in your planning; something reflective of some of the worst decades in the past.
-This way if you get a bad sequence (bad economy) you have already planned for it.
+A better option than using averages is to use a lower return in your planning; something that reflects some of the worst decades in the past.
+This way, if you get a bad sequence (a bad economy), you've already planned for it.

-You could also create a laddered bond portfolio so that each year a bond matures to meet your cash flow needs (you would cover the first 5 - 10 years worth of cash flow needed).
-In this way, the rest of your portfolio can be in equities and this equity portion is in essence still in the accumulation phase - you can choose to harvest gains from it to buy more bonds in years during or after strong stock market returns.
+You could also create a laddered bond portfolio, so that each year a bond matures to meet your cash flow needs, you would cover the first five-to-10 years worth of cash flow needed.
+In this way, the rest of your portfolio can be in equities.
+Since this equity portion is in essence still in the accumulation phase, you can choose to harvest gains from it to buy more bonds in years during or after strong stock market returns.